raveup/raveup.github.io/_posts/2020-04-20-english-subtitles.md

 outdate: Distributed by Rave Up
 ---

 Released in 1981 on Glass Records.
-YES... not a reissue, but an original stock copy (including insert) recently discovered by band members.
+Yes!
+Not a reissue, but an original stock copy recently discovered by band members.

-Both sides are pretty great and fairly polished sound, a doomy slice of malevolent goth-rock, full of foreboding and self-loathing; Karl Burns from The Fall plays drums on the track, but not many other details survive...
+Both sides are pretty great and fairly polished sound, a doomy slice of malevolent goth-rock, full of foreboding and self-loathing.
+Karl Burns from The Fall plays drums on the track, but not many other details survive...